ghi-electronics/Documentation/software/due/library.md

 - **NeoShow(count)** -<br>
  **count:** The count of LEDs to update and show

 This example assumes we have 8 LEDs and will set 8 LEDs to red, increasing the color intensity from 0 to 80.
-Then it waits one second before it sets teh first LED to bright purple!
+Then it waits one second before it sets the first LED to bright purple!

 ```basic
 NeoClear()